 - a person directly financially responsible for your medical care.

-If your document includes your nomination for an agent, it must be signed by at least one witness who may not be:
+Your durable power of attorney for health care must be signed by at least one witness.
+The witness may not be:

 - a parent, sibling or descendant, or the spouse of a parent, sibling or descendant, of either you or your agent or alternate agent, regardless of whether the relationship is by blood, marriage or adoption, or

 - your agent or alternate agent for health care.